g-leech/argmin-gravitas/_posts/2025-06-29-rats-and-trads.markdown

 emotion: 	6
 warnings:	An attempt to analyse a way of life I don't have much experience with; worse, also an attempt to analyse a way of life I have too much experience with
 wordcount:
-categories: education, rationality, book, ethics-of-belief, greats, humanism, literature, philosophy
+categories: education, rationality, books, ethics-of-belief, greats, humanism, literature, philosophy
 argument:   trads/argument.html
 where:      "Annapolis"
 ---